-MFS focuses on investing the fund's assets in the stocks of companies it believes to have above average earnings growth potential compared to other companies (growth companies).
-Growth companies tend to have stock prices that are high relative to their earnings, dividends, book value, or other financial measures.
+In selecting investments for the fund, MFS is not constrained by any particular investment style.
+MFS may invest the fund's assets in the stocks of companies it believes to have above average earnings growth potential compared to other companies (growth companies), in the stocks of companies it believes are undervalued compared to their perceived worth (value companies), or in a combination of growth and value companies.

-MFS may invest the fund's assets in securities of companies of any size.
+MFS may invest the fund's assets in foreign securities.

-MFS normally invests the fund's assets across different industries, sectors, countries, and regions, but MFS may invest a significant percentage of the fund's assets in issuers in a single industry, sector, country, or region.
+MFS normally invests the fund's assets across different industries and sectors, but MFS may invest a significant percentage of the fund's assets in issuers in a single industry or sector.

-MFS uses an active bottom-up investment approach to buying and selling investments for the fund.
-Investments are selected primarily based on fundamental analysis of individual issuers and their potential in light of their financial condition, and market, economic, political, and regulatory conditions.
+MFS uses an active bottom-up approach to buying and selling investments for the fund.
+Investments are selected primarily based on blending fundamental and quantitative research.
+MFS uses fundamental analysis of individual issuers and their potential in light of their financial condition and market, economic, political, and regulatory conditions to determine a fundamental rating for an issuer.
 Factors considered may include analysis of an issuer's earnings, cash flows, competitive position, and management ability.
 MFS may also consider environmental, social, and governance (ESG) factors in its fundamental investment analysis where MFS believes such factors could materially impact the economic value of an issuer.
 ESG factors considered may include, but are not limited to, climate change, resource depletion, an issuer's governance structure and practices, data protection and privacy issues, and diversity and labor practices.
-Quantitative screening tools that systematically evaluate an issuer's valuation, price and earnings momentum, earnings quality, and other factors, may also be considered.
+MFS uses quantitative analysis, including quantitative models that systematically evaluate an issuer's valuation, price and earnings momentum, earnings quality, and other factors, to determine a quantitative rating for an issuer.
+MFS combines the fundamental rating with the quantitative rating to create a blended rating for an issuer.
+(When the fundamental rating is not available, MFS treats the issuer as having a neutral fundamental rating.
+MFS' quantitative research generates ratings on a greater number of issuers than MFS' fundamental research.)